1. What is the Belmont Report?

 8. If I make any changes in my protocol does the IRB have to review and approve it again?

 Yes.
-Any changes to your protocol must be reviewed and approved by the Board.
-In most cases, however, this can be done quickly through an expedited review by the IRB chair and selected members of the Board.
+Any changes to your protocol must be reviewed and approved by the Board prior to use.
+In most cases, however, this can be done quickly by the IRB chair and/or selected members of the Board.

 9. Is IRB Approval needed if research is conducted as a course requirement?